-Fashion is a global, cultural and economic force.
+Fashion is a global, cultural, and economic force.
 Guiding it are creative and business professionals who share a passion for beautiful, sustainable, and relevant design.
-They work in areas such as merchandising, product development, production, trend forecasting, public relations, and in marketing-related positions.
-AAS Fashion Marketing at Parsons offers an online only and intensive, flexible program that allows you to explore fashion careers and focus on your interests.
+They work in areas such as merchandising, product development, production, trend forecasting, and public relations and in marketing-related positions.
+AAS Fashion Marketing at Parsons offers both on-site and online study options, allowing for an intensive, flexible program in which you can explore fashion careers and focus on your interests.
 Taught by working professionals, the curriculum reflects the industry’s evolving trends and demands.
 Summer study abroad courses provide direct exposure to international fashion, even if you work while studying.

 Intensive summer study abroad electives available to students in the School of Fashion at Parsons let you explore European fashion through a combination of study and on-site research.
 In Paris, you learn about European fashion and cultural innovation during two weeks of visits to prominent fashion firms, exhibitions, and cultural establishments.
 In the Fashion Merchandising: Italy course, you visit fashion companies, artisans, and textile mills and attend an industry trade show.
 You apply skills learned in the AAS program in a real-world context, navigating the market for raw materials, apparel suppliers, and trends.
 These study abroad courses are specially designed to let working students explore international fashion.